on-site/guards.js/README.markdown

 Also note that custom guards should specify a message, as the default message of $.guards.defaults.messages.undefined is used if none is specified.
-It should be specified after the call to using() though (otherwise unsing() will override it to the undefined default message).
+It should be specified after the call to using() though (otherwise using() will override it to the undefined default message).

 Examples: